TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 - Create an output folder

-We make a directory named "output" if a directory named "output" does not already exist.
+We make a directory named `output` if a directory named `output` does not already exist.

 ```ruby
 Dir.mkdir('output') unless Dir.exist?('output')